IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:53.4.2.1.2.1 Step 1: Open Reporting Session

-When a radiologist starts reporting, the Image Display, as a Driving Application, starts a reporting session.
+When a radiologist starts reporting, the Image Display, as a Starting Application, starts a reporting session.

 Note that there is no explicit creation of a session.
 If the Hub receives a session (i.e., topic ID) that does not already exist, then the Hub will automatically create the session and add the subscriber (i.e., Image Display) to the session.